PAR7YB0Y/Automatic-Shodan-Search/README.md

 <h2><a id="general" class="anchor" aria-hidden="true" href="#installation"></a>General Info</h2>

 <p>The script automates queries to shodan using its public API.
 All queries cover free shodan license.
 In a situation when there is a need to start general passive reconnaissance (get the most important things like hostnames, OS and especially open ports) for several network clusters, it may save a lot of time because you see where you should start your assessment maybe?
-It is worth to mention that "Last Update" column refers to the date when shodan cached information about specific IP.</p>
+It is worth to mention that "Last Update" column refers to the date when shodan cached information about specific IP.
+There's also parameter which allows save all results to csv.</p>

 <img src="https://github.com/F3715H/AutomaticShodanSearch/blob/main/imgs/2.png" width=100% height=100%>